 CAM was founded in 1979 by museum leaders interested in advocating for the California museum field – a theme that continues to this day.
 We have an active advocacy program that monitors legislation, keeps our members and constituents informed, and supports strategic initiatives that benefit the museum field.

-In close coordination with our Sacramento-based lobbyist, our Government Relations Committee monitors legislation and appropriations, takes positions on key bills, attends hearings, and meets with elected officials to voice our support or opposition.
+Our Government Relations Committee monitors legislation and appropriations, takes positions on key bills, attends hearings, and meets with elected officials to voice our support or opposition.
 We also periodically issue policy statements to California legislators to inform them of the vital role museums play in California communities.

 Interested in learning more about our advocacy work?
 Download our Guiding Principles for Advocacy and Legislative Involvement Framework.